exceeder/archean/README.md

 ## Exercises

+It is best you open the whole project from the root in your favourite source editor as you can modify and refactor at once.

+### Understand routing

+API-Gateway listens on Redis channel "heartbeat".
+All components that wish to receive traffic publish a heartbeat message every 2 seconds.
+This message contains prefix, e.g. "/query", and gateway proxies all requests starting with `/query` to one of the hosts that published this message.

+1. Open your browser to http://localhost:30000/query (it should print current date time in json)
+2. In `/micro-query` directory find index.js, while everything is running, change `app.get('/query'...)` to a different path
+3. Adjust this path in `pubblisher.publish()` couple of lines below - this is how routing is announced
+4. Inspect how routes change in the monitor UI as you change them in publish()
+5. Adjust the test in test-e2e/cypress/integration/micro_api_spec.js

 ### Create your own microservice

 1. Copy `/micro-query` directory to a new directory of your choice, say `/micro-foo`